Like any kind of business, e-commerce businesses are most successful when they make informed, strategic decisions.

-What kind of conversation rates should you be aiming for?
+But if conversion rates are one of the most important eCommerce performance metrics, what kind of conversation rates should you actually be aiming for?
 According to Marketing Sherpa, in 2014 the majority of e-commerce businesses had conversion rates of less than 10%, with over 50% of business having sales conversion rates of 0 – 5%.

 More recent figures of e-commerce sales results by industry indicate similar numbers, with the Arts and Crafts having the highest average conversion rate at 3.84%, and all other industries having average conversion rates between 0-3%.

-This figures can give you some guidance in setting your sales conversions KPIs, taking into account other factors including the type of products you sell, and your past business performance.
+This figures can give you some guidance in setting your sales conversions KPIs for eCommerce, taking into account other factors including the type of products you sell, and your past business performance.